linebender/linebender.github.io/content/blog/2024-06-28-doc-include.md

 [`frobnicate`]: https://docs.rs/foobar/latest/foobar/fn.frobnicate.html
 ```

-However, [including](https://doc.rust-lang.org/rustdoc/write-documentation/the-doc-attribute.html#the-doc-attribute) this as your crate's root documentation means that any users of `cargo doc` will be redirected to your crate's online docs (rather than their local docs) when clicking on that link.
+This would however mean that users of `cargo doc` will be redirected to your crate's online docs (as opposed to their local docs) when clicking on that link.
-It is however possible to make this link be an intra-doc link, by adding a second link reference definition in the same doc comment.
+It is however possible to make links in included markdown files behave as intra-doc links, by adding a second link reference definition in the documentation comment.
-This must be placed *before* the `doc = include_str!()` line, in `lib.rs`:
+This must be placed *before* the `doc = include_str!()` line, for example:

 ```rust
 //! [`frobnicate`]: frobnicate